 You can use the scanning tool of your phone to quickly get the code by scanning the QR code below.

-Figure 11-4 Guarding Vision Settings Interface
+Figure 12-4 Guarding Vision Settings Interface

-- Step 6 After configuration, you can access and manage the DVR by your mobile phone or by the website (www.quardingvision.com). - For the iOS users, please scan the QR code below to download the Guarding Vision application for the subsequent operations.
+After configuration, you can access and manage the NVR by your mobile phone on which the Guarding Vision application is installed or by the website (dev.guardingvision.com).